URL-Decode

 • interactive forms

-It is also possible to create new applications using server-side JavaScript versions and frameworks, such as Node.js.
+Creating new applications using server-side JavaScript versions and frameworks, such as Node.js, is also possible.
 The JavaScript frameworks offer performance benefits as well as ready-to-use solutions.

 For example, a web browser window or webpage can be programmed to control objects in its environment using JavaScript.

-A standard library of objects, such as Array, Date, and Math, as well as a basic set of language components, such as operators, control structures, and statements, are included in JavaScript.
+JavaScript includes a standard library of objects, such as Array, Date, and Math, as well as a basic set of language components, such as operators, control structures, and statements.
 Extending Core JavaScript with additional objects can be used for various applications, such as Client-side and Server-side JavaScript.

-In client-side JavaScript, objects are provided for controlling the browser's Document Object Model (DOM).
+Client-side JavaScript provides objects for controlling the browser's Document Object Model (DOM).
 For example, client-side JavaScript enables a program to add HTML elements to an HTML file and respond to user actions such as mouse clicks, form entries, and page navigation.

-By providing the objects needed for server-side JavaScript, server-side JavaScript extends the basic language.
+Server-side JavaScript extends the basic language by providing the objects needed for server-side JavaScript.
 For example, it facilitates the creation of connections between applications and databases or supports file I/O operations.

 JavaScript Syntax